 Growing up in Gansu, a province located in the northwest of China, I have many childhood memories related to the delicious bread made by my parents.
 I still remember that every now and then my mum or my dad would ride their bicycle to the local “Grain and oil supply centre” and bring home a 25kg bag of flour for making bread and noodles.

-In terms of cooking method, Chinese bread is either steamed or pan fried (oven baking is not a home cooking tradition in Chinese household) and I love both types equally.
+In terms of cooking method, Chinese bread is either steamed or pan-fried (oven baking is not a home cooking tradition in Chinese household) and I love both types equally.
 In most cases, the dough involves only 2-3 ingredients: flour, water and yeast (if needed).

 In Chinese families, bread is served throughout the day.
-A plain steamed bun (Mantou, 馒头) with a bowl of Chinese congee and some preserved vegetable would make a great breakfast.
+A plain steamed bun (Mantou, 馒头) with a bowl of Chinese congee and some preserved vegetables would make a great breakfast.
 As the buns are normally cooked in the evening (it’s a time-consuming job), my parents would reheat them briefly in a steamer in the morning to serve them hot.
 Sometimes, I would cut the bun in half and spread with some fermented bean curd (aka Chinese cheese) to make a fried egg sandwich.
 Very comforting indeed.

 Apart from the two types of plain bread I mentioned above, you can find numerous varieties of bread in restaurants, grocery shops and food stalls across China.
 Here are some examples:

-▲ Chunbing (Spring pancake, 春饼) is a paper thin steamed pancake which is used to wrap slices of the famous Peking duck.
+▲ Chunbing (Spring pancake, 春饼) is a paper-thin steamed pancake which is used to wrap slices of the famous Peking duck.

 ▲ Baozi (包子) refers to bread stuffed with meat or vegetable filling.
-They can be either steamed or pan fried.
+They can be either steamed or pan-fried.
 Sheng Jian Bao (pan-fried pork buns, 生煎包) from Shanghai is one of the most famous of this kind.

-▲ Youtiao (油条), know as Chinese doughnut or Chinese churros, is a typical breakfast staple food consumed everyday across the country.
-It’s deep fried leavened dough with a hint of saltiness and considered the best companion for soy milk.
+▲ Youtiao (油条), know as Chinese doughnut or Chinese churros, is a typical breakfast staple food consumed every day across the country.
+It’s deep-fried leavened dough with a hint of saltiness and considered the best companion for soy milk.

-I had lots of fun helping my parents shape the buns as on this occasion you are supposed to make steamed buns into various shape: animals, flowers or some symmetrical forms.
+I had lots of fun helping my parents shape the buns as on this occasion you are supposed to make steamed buns into various shapes: animals, flowers or some symmetrical forms.
 Once when my grandma (who lived nearly 2000 km away from us) visited us during the new year holiday, she kindly taught me how to make a fish-like bun.
 I still vividly remember how she gently pressed her wooden comb over the dough to make fish fins.